 You can give a bed bath 2 or 3 times a week.
 For older adults, bathing more often than this can increase the risk for skin problems, such as sores.

-It is most productive to let your loved one clean himself or herself as much as possible.
+Keep in mind it is most productive to let your loved one clean himself or herself as much as possible.
 As you help, act straightforward but calm.
 This help can be awkward and embarrassing for you and your loved one.
 This may be especially true if you are caring for an opposite-sex parent.
 If you don't act embarrassed or upset, your loved one will feel less self-conscious.

-So, how do you give a bed bath?
+How do you give a bed bath?

 To give a bed bath, you will need: